Saideepak1628/Data_exploration/README.md

 # Data_exploration
-I have Data analysis for the Data set.
+I have done data analysis for the Data set.